mdziemianko/amp-panel-designer/README.md

     - `*-inside`: Places text inside the border.
 - **Component Specifics**:
     - `inside`: May have different interpretation depending on component context (usually closer to center). `distance` parameter is recommended for precise control.
+    - Component labels also support specific alignment based on side (e.g., `left` aligns text to end at the anchor point).

 ### Units
 If no unit is specified, `mm` is assumed.